freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-e.md

 ---
 # --description--

 The flex declaration is actually a shorthand for 3 properties that you can set on a flex item.
 These properties affect how flex items size themselves within their container.
-You’ve seen some shorthand properties before, but we haven’t officially defined them yet.
+You’ve seen some shorthand properties before, but you haven’t officially defined them yet.

 > Shorthand properties are CSS properties that let you set the values of multiple other CSS properties simultaneously.
 Using a shorthand property, you can write more concise (and often more readable) stylesheets, saving time and energy.